HaxeCheckstyle/haxe-checkstyle/README.md

 # Checkstyle for Haxe

 Please note that this project was originally created by [@mcheshkov](https://github.com/mcheshkov) called [haxelint](https://github.com/mcheshkov/haxelint).
-Full credit to @mcheshkov
+So full credit to him.

-I have customized and added additional checks based on my needs as listed below.
+I have customized and made it flexible with additional checks configurations.

 ### Installation ###